 - Hereditary: The risk of gallstone development is twice higher if an individual has a family history of gallstones (10).
 The risk may increase with environmental factors, such as a high-fat diet and obesity.
 Gallstones due to genetic factors are more common in teens (11).

-- Inherited red blood cell disorders: Inherited red blood cell disorders, such as sickle cell anemia, could increase the risk of gallstone development in children (12).
+- Inherited red blood cell disorders: Inherited red blood cell disorders, such as sickle cell anemia and spherocytosis, could increase the risk of gallstone development in children (12).
 In sickle cell disease, an excess breakdown of red blood cells could lead to increased levels of bilirubin.
 It could eventually increase the risk of pigment gallstones (13).

 - Rapid weight loss: Fasting for long durations and losing weight too fast could cause the liver to release extra cholesterol into the bile.
 It may also prevent the gallbladder from emptying properly, increasing the risk of gallstone formation.
 Older children and teens should avoid crash diets, which raises the risk of gallstone formation (9).